-^{199.} Id. at 2204.
+^{198.} Id. at 2204.

-^{200.} See David M. Driesen, Political Removal and the Plebiscitary Presidency: An Essay on Seila Law, LLC v.
+^{199.} See David M. Driesen, Political Removal and the Plebiscitary Presidency: An Essay on Seila Law, LLC v.
 Consumer Financial Protection Board, 76 N.Y.U.
 ANN.
 SURV.
 AM.
 L. 707, 722 (2021) (explaining the Court's structural argument but showing that the argument leads to collapse of the separation of powers).

-^{201.} See id. at 719-20 (showing that this is what the opinion does).
+^{200.} See id. at 719-20 (showing that this is what the opinion does).

-^{202.} Seila Law, 140 S. Ct. at 2204 (objecting to the CFPB director's five-year term on the grounds that it deprives an incoming President of the opportunity to "shape" CFPB's "leadership").
+^{201.} Seila Law, 140 S. Ct. at 2204 (objecting to the CFPB director's five-year term on the grounds that it deprives an incoming President of the opportunity to "shape" CFPB's "leadership").

-^{203.} See SAIKRISHNA BANGALORE PRAKASH, THE LIVING PRESIDENCY: AN ORIGINALIST ARGUMENT AGAINST ITS EVER-EXPANDING POWERS 49-51 (2020) (explaining that the tradition of campaign promises began in the late nineteenth century but did not take hold fully until the twentieth century).
+^{202.} See SAIKRISHNA BANGALORE PRAKASH, THE LIVING PRESIDENCY: AN ORIGINALIST ARGUMENT AGAINST ITS EVER-EXPANDING POWERS 49-51 (2020) (explaining that the tradition of campaign promises began in the late nineteenth century but did not take hold fully until the twentieth century).

-^{204.} See Driesen, supra note 200, at 713-20 (explaining how Seila Law starts with arguments sounding in originalism but ends up relying on a modern theory of a plebiscitary President).
+^{203.} See Driesen, supra note 199, at 713-20 (explaining how Seila Law starts with arguments sounding in originalism but ends up relying on a modern theory of a plebiscitary President).

-from living selective originalism, questions about the wisdom of judicial resolution of these separation of powers cases arise.
-Wise constitutional reasoning of the sort seen in Justice Story's Commentaries must weigh not only competing sources but also the competing policy considerations animating those sources.
-The Founders supported an energetic executive branch headed by an elected President rather than a council, but also sought to avoid tyranny.
-205 They differed about how to achieve these potentially conflicting objectives, but they all agreed that the purpose of having a removal authority was to remove unfit officers, not to secure presidential control over policy.
+elected President rather than a council, but also sought to avoid tyranny.204 They differed about how to achieve these potentially conflicting objectives, but they all agreed that the purpose of having a removal authority was to remove unfit officers, not to secure presidential control over policy.
 Given the rise of delegated authority, however, modern Justices are correct to see that there is a constitutional problem respecting who controls administrative discretion.
 But their answers to this questions suggest such a limited understanding of the considerations that our Founders debated as to call the enterprise of adjudication of separation of powers claims respecting removal into question.

-In Seila Law, the Court decided that the President should have what I have called a political removal authority-an authority to remove an officer who is properly performing his duty but not following the President's policy preferences.206 The Court considered the advantages of this approach-the possibility of democratic control over discretionary policy decisions.207 But it did not consider the disadvantages flagged by Story and much evident in contemporary practice.
-Removal can be used to remove those faithful to the law to put in place policies at odds with the law, to enforce the law in a partisan vindictive manner, or even to dismantle democracy.208 I have shown elsewhere that these problems arose during the Jackson, Andrew Johnson,
+In Seila Law, the Court decided that the President should have what I have called a political removal authority-an authority to remove an officer who is properly performing his duty but not following the President's policy preferences.205 The Court considered the advantages of this approach-the possibility of democratic control over discretionary policy decisions.206 But it did not consider the disadvantages flagged by Story and much evident in contemporary practice.
+Removal can be used to remove those faithful to the law to put in place policies at odds with the law, to enforce the law in a partisan vindictive manner, or even to dismantle democracy.207 I have shown elsewhere that these problems arose during the Jackson, Andrew Johnson, Nixon, and Trump administrations.208